The Stewart Society Gathering 9-11 August 2017

 We would be very happy to see you here and the library is available to any member by appointment.
 Please let me know if you looking for anything in particular in advance so I can look it out!
 Make an appointment with the Secretary by email or call 0131 220 4512

-Please note the office will be closed on the 16th and 19th August for annual leave
+Please note the office will be closed Monday 17th to Friday 21st October for annual leave.

 Looking for your Stewart ancestors?
 Try these links first.
 All helpfully gathered together in one place.
 Updated regularly so keep checking.